Skyb0rg007/Gettext-CMake/README.md

 Note that if "locale-dir" is relative, the program must not change directories, as gettext needs to be able to load .mo files on the fly after a setlocale call.

+If you have a GUI program, you may want to enable custom language settings.
+You can always call ```setlocale(LC_*, "locale-name")``` to manually set the locale after, for example, a different option is selected.

+On non-Linux platforms, choosing a non-relative "locale-dir" may be impossible, so try to initialize the program by determining where the locale directory is relative to the executable location and making it absolute.
+Ex.

+    const char *locale_relative = "../share/locale/";
+    char *current = get_exe_location();
+    char *locale_absolute;
+    asnprintf(&locale_absolute, "%s/%s", current, locale_relative);

+    bindtextdomain("domain-name", locale_absolute);
+    /* You can immediately destroy the locale argument, gettext makes a copy */ free(locale_absolute);

+    /* Now you can freely chdir(), as long as the user doesn't move the
+     * locale directory itself
+     */